RonIovine/pshell/README.md

 building C/C++ applications that incorporate a Process Specific Embedded Command Line Shell (PSHELL).
 The PSHELL library provides a simple, lightweight, framework and API to embed functions within a C/C++ application that can be invoked either via a separate client program or directly from the within application itself.
-The signature for the embedded functions are identical to the 'main' in 'C' as follows:
+The signature for the embedded functions are similar to the 'main' in 'C' as follows:

-`int myFunc(int argc, char *argv[]);`
+`void myFunc(int argc, char *argv[]);`

 These functions can be invoked in several ways depending on how the internal PSHELL server is configured.
 The following shows the various PSHELL server